• Skip to main content

 They contain none of the ingredients found in the original ANGOSTURA® aromatic bitters.

-ANGOSTURA® orange bitters are a versatile culinary ingredient used as a substitute for orange zest in all food and drink recipes, including ice cream.
+ANGOSTURA® orange bitters are a versatile culinary ingredient that can substitute for orange zest in all food and drink recipes, including ice cream.

 My Old-fashioned bourbon and orange ice cream and roasted strawberry ice cream recipes both feature ANGOSTURA® orange bitters while my coffee ice cream, based on the Cafe Trinidad cocktail, features both the ANGOSTURA® cocoa bitters and ANGOSTURA® orange bitters.